Smithsonian, other institutions to get Ebony photo archive - The Boston Globe

 Smithsonian, other institutions to get Ebony photo archive

-WASHINGTON (AP) — The photo archive of Ebony and Jet magazines chronicling African American history is set to head to the Smithsonian National Museum of African American History and Culture and other cultural institutions.
+The photo archive of Ebony and Jet magazines chronicling African-American history is set to head to the Smithsonian National Museum of African American History and Culture and other cultural institutions.

 The Ford Foundation, the John D. and Catherine T. McArthur Foundation and the Andrew W. Mellon Foundation are buying the archive for $30 million as part of an auction to pay off secured creditors of Johnson Publishing Company.